prrao87/prrao87.github.io/content/posts/neo4j-python-1.md

 We can see that Roger Voss is a hugely prolific wine taster!
 And a [quick Google search reveals the same](https://www.winemag.com/2013/09/19/wes-roger-voss-wins-prestigious-bordeaux-award/) -- Between 2009-2013, Roger had tasted over 3,000 Bordeaux-style red wines!
 And our dataset in this blog post is from 2017, by which time he managed to taste over 4,700 of them! 🤯

+In just a few lines of Cypher, we were able to answer a query that might have taken quite a bit more lines (of less-readable JSON) in another database like MongoDB.

 ## Data ingestion into Neo4j